h4cc/LoggerExtraBundle/README.md

 * Add a unique RequestId to each message of the current request.
 * Add a unique SessionId to each message dependent on current session id.
 * Add arbitrary "key: value" pairs to each message of the current request.
+* Create a log entry on a MASTER Request.
+* Create a log entry on a Response.

 Installation